-Winnie, a lovely 13-year old Border Terrier who was taken to her local vet after her owners noticed that she had shaky hind-limbs and was becoming lethargic, inappetent, drinking more than usual and displaying urinary incontinence at night.
+Winnie, a lovely 13-year-old Border Terrier was taken to her local vet after her owners noticed that she had shaky hind limbs and was becoming lethargic, inappetent, drinking more than usual and displaying urinary incontinence at night.
 Winnie’s vet performed lots of tests and diagnosed her with high blood calcium concentration caused by hyperparathyroidism (PHPT).
 PHPT is a disease of older dogs and is caused by overproduction of parathyroid hormone by a growth within at least one of the parathyroid glands located in the neck.

 However, if untreated, low calcium concentrations can become life-threatening.
 Therefore, Winnie required intravenous and oral supplementation to help raise her calcium concentration.
 Her blood was tested daily, and we were gradually able to taper her intravenous medications as her calcium was stabilising.

 After 15 days in the hospital, Winnie was finally well enough to be discharged.
 She was sent home to be cared for by her owners who continued with her oral calcium and vitamin D supplements, as well as lots of TLC.
 Winnie stole the hearts of our nursing team whilst she was with us and was a pleasure to treat.

 Winnie will continue to have regular blood tests to check her calcium, but overall, she has recovered very well from her surgery.